MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-liveramp.md

 # Export segments to LiveRamp&reg; (preview)

-Activate your data in LiveRamp to connect with over 500 platforms across digital, social, and TV ecosystems.
+Activate your data in LiveRamp to connect with over 500 platforms across digital, social, and TVs.
 Work with your data in LiveRamp to target, suppress, and personalize ad campaigns.

 ## Prerequisites for a connection